ravi9/llama.cpp/docs/backend/OPENVINO.md

 - **Primary supported quantization scheme is `Q4_0`**
 - `Q4_0` and `Q4_1` tensors are requantized to int4 gs128 symmetric
-- `Q6_K` tensors are requentized to int8 except for the token embedding matrix
+- `Q6_K` tensors are requentized to int8 except for the token embedding matrix which is dequantized to fp16

 #### Additional Notes